microsoft/appcenter-cli/contributing.md

 ## Troubleshooting

-If you are running on a Mac and have to use `sudo` to install global npm modules (for example, `npm install -g typescript`), the please check out [this tutorial](https://docs.npmjs.com/getting-started/fixing-npm-permissions).
+If you are running on a Mac and have to use `sudo` to install global npm modules (for example, `npm install -g typescript`), then please check out [this tutorial](https://docs.npmjs.com/getting-started/fixing-npm-permissions).

 # Building